 Rachel Cox was awarded with Dean’s impact award recognizing excellence in research (2015).

 Aditya Sen et al (Cox lab) published in Disease Models and Mechanisms their finding that the protein Clueless physically and genetically interacts with the Parkin-PINK1 mitophagy pathway (June, 2015).
-This work was featured on the journal's cover(link is external).
+This work was featured on the journal's cover(link is external)(link is external).

 Rachel Cox was awarded an R21 grant from the National Institute of Neurological Disorders and Stroke (NINDS) entitled "Elucidating the mechanism of mitochondrial quality control in Drosophila" (March 2015).